-Headphones in the 70s were still quite expensive and only a limited amount of people purchased them, but as the years passed they became more reasonable priced (still not cheap) and available to the general public.
+Headphones in the 70s were still quite expensive and only a limited amount of people purchased them, but as the years passed they became more reasonably priced (still not cheap) and available to the general public.
 I have a pair of Koss I received for Christmas in 1976 and they still work today.

-The start of mobile music on the go.
+The start of mobile music on the go

 Then came the 80s and the introduction of the “Sony Walkman.”
 Headphone use increased dramatically.
 The design was stripped down to be lightweight and portable, but the quality of headphones was subpar for many brands with cheap foam pads that often fell off.
 But we didn’t care.
 We now had portable music.
 All you needed was a packsack full of cassettes.